josanua/WP-Link-Shortener/README.md

 ### Core Features
 #### 1. Link Management
-- Add a settings page in the admin panel where users can create short links for any URL.
+- Done - Add a settings page in the admin panel where users can create short links for any URL.
-- Allow users to manually specify custom short link addresses.
+- Done - Allow users to manually specify custom short link addresses.
-- Display a table listing all short links with their corresponding click counts below the form.
+- Done - Display a table listing all short links with their corresponding click counts below the form.

 #### 2. Short Link Redirection & Tracking
 - Redirect users to the original URL upon clicking a short link.